collapsed-stacks/startups/questions/5971/handling-sales-tax-reseller.md

 - posted by: [SRDC](https://stackexchange.com/users/5438059/srdc) on 2015-11-05
 - score: 1

-<p>First, sales tax has nothing/little to do with the IRS (income tax).
+First, sales tax has nothing/little to do with the IRS (income tax).
 Sales tax is assessed by the individual states and local authorities.
-What creates 'nexus' varies from state to state but is usually some form of physical presence by you or an agent (even 3rd party) of your company.</p>
+What creates 'nexus' varies from state to state but is usually some form of physical presence by you or an agent (even 3rd party) of your company.

-<p>Second, if you are setting up a large website, you may want to look into a service such as Avalara, or TaxJar, among others, that automates sales tax calculation and recordkeeping, and even filing for you.
-At the least, their representatives can be very helpful, if not sometimes a bit on the persistent side.</p>
+Second, if you are setting up a large website, you may want to look into a service such as Avalara, or TaxJar, among others, that automates sales tax calculation and recordkeeping, and even filing for you.
+At the least, their representatives can be very helpful, if not sometimes a bit on the persistent side.

-<p>DISCLAIMER: This is NOT legal advice, and I am not an attorney.
-Check the relevant laws and consult with an attorney!</p>
+DISCLAIMER: This is NOT legal advice, and I am not an attorney.
+Check the relevant laws and consult with an attorney!